Whyssz/github-structure/react/react-pizza/README.md

 ## Brief
-A good project I decided to go through for my development
+A good project that I decided to go through for my development and with my refinements